01 of 10

 Simple Gazing Ball Stand Made From a Bead Container

-To make my gazing ball stand I used an empty rigid plastic bead container shaped like a tube.
-I cleaned out the tube, filled it with a mixture of bits of old jewelry, sequins, rhinestones and assorted beads, set the globe into the top with glue to seal the opening, and covered the cap threads on the outside of the container with a section of ribbon.
-You could also cover the threads with a decorative hair elastic wrapped around the top of the tube before you glued the ball / globe in place.
+To make our gazing ball stand, we used an empty rigid plastic bead container shaped like a tube.
+We cleaned out the tube, filled it with a mixture of bits of old jewelry, sequins, rhinestones, and assorted beads, set the globe into the top with glue to seal the opening, and covered the cap threads on the outside of the container with a section of the ribbon.
+You could also cover the threads with a decorative hair elastic wrapped around the top of the tube before you glued the ball/globe in place.

 If you will be setting your gazing ball in a living miniature garden or out of doors, use a silicon glue or other waterproof glue to seal the gazing ball into the top of the tube to prevent water or dirt from getting in.Continue to 5 of 10 below.